EHubert/PythonBacktesting/README.md

 ![Imgur](https://i.imgur.com/MGkzQp9.png)

+TODO:

-TODO: Fix VWAP indicator so it uses Session VWAP starting at the beginning of each day.
+* Fix VWAP indicator so it uses Session VWAP starting at the beginning of each day.
 (Currently it's using a 390 period 'Rolling VWAP')
+* Add other indicators from TradingView scripts
+* Consider pulling Fundamental data from a source (Rapid API, perhaps) in order to add fundamental metrics to backtesting

 an additional pull.ipynb Jupyter notebook is used for as a dev scratchpad.